l7mp/l7mp/README.md

 *[L7mp is currently under construction, with many advertised features untested, not working as promised, or completely missing.]*

 L7mp is a Layer-7, multiprotocol service proxy and a service mesh framework.
 The emphasis is on *multiprotocol* support, which lets l7mp to handle lots of transport- and application-layer network protocols natively not just the usual TCP/HTTP, and transparently convert between different protocol encapsulations.
-The intention is for l7mp to serve as an incubator project to prototype the main service mesh features, in order to support network-intensive legacy/non-HTTP applications seamlessly in Kubernetes.
+The intention is for l7mp to serve as an incubator project to prototype the main service mesh features that are indispensable to support network-intensive legacy/non-HTTP applications seamlessly in Kubernetes.

 The distribution contains an *l7mp proxy* component, a programmable proxy that can stitch an arbitrary number of application-level traffic streams together into an end-to-end stream in a protocol-agnostic manner (e.g., you can pipe a UNIX domain socket to a WebSocket stream and vice versa), and a *service mesh* component, in the form of a Kubernetes operator, which can manage a legion of l7mp gateway and sidecar proxy instances seamlessly to enforce a rich set of high-level traffic management and observability policies throughout an entire cluster.